How to Handle a Failed IPv4 Transfer Safely

 - Incorrect or incomplete documentation

-- Ownership disputes or an unclear chain of custody
+- Ownership disputes or unclear chain of custody

 - Missing corporate verification

-If rejected, the parties must correct the issue and resubmit, delaying the transfer by days or even weeks.
+When an application is rejected, both parties must correct the issue and resubmit the request, which can delay the process by days or weeks.

 2. Failed Ownership Verification

-Before approving a transfer, registries verify that the seller truly owns the IPv4 block.
-Transfers fail when:
+Before approving a transfer, registries must verify that the seller is the legitimate owner of the IPv4 block.
+Ownership verification failures occur when registry records are outdated or inconsistent.

-- Organization details do not match current records.
+- Organization names do not match current legal entities

-- The block was inherited without proper legal documentation.
+- The block was inherited without proper documentation

-- Legacy IP space lacks proof of ownership.
+- Legacy IPv4 space lacks proof of ownership

 3. Payment or Escrow Disputes